Siege of Belgrade (1456): Ottoman assault

-Battle
+Final battle

-The next day something unexpected happened.
-By some accounts, the peasant crusaders started a spontaneous action, and forced Capistrano and Hunyadi to make use of the situation.
+The next day, by some accounts, the peasant crusaders started a spontaneous action, and forced Capistrano and Hunyadi to make use of the situation.
 Despite Hunyadi's orders to the defenders not to try to loot the Ottoman positions, some of the units crept out from demolished ramparts, took up positions across from the Ottoman line, and began harassing enemy soldiers.
 Ottoman Sipahis tried without success to disperse the harassing force.
 At once, more defenders joined those outside the wall.
 What began as an isolated incident quickly escalated into a full-scale battle.

 John of Capistrano at first tried to order his men back inside the walls, but soon found himself surrounded by about 2,000 peasant levymen.
 He then began leading them toward the Ottoman lines, crying, "The Lord who made the beginning will take care of the finish!"
 Capistrano led his crusaders to the Ottoman rear across the Sava river.
-At the same time, Hunyadi started a desperate charge out of the fort to take the cannon positions in the Ottoman encampment.
+At the same time, Hunyadi started a desperate charge out of the fort to capture the cannons in the Ottoman encampment.

-Taken by surprise at this strange turn of events and, as some chroniclers say, seemingly paralyzed by some inexplicable fear, the Ottomans took flight.
-The Sultan's bodyguard of about 5,000 Janissaries tried desperately to stop the panic and recapture the camp, but by that time Hunyadi's army had also joined the unplanned battle, and the Ottoman efforts became hopeless.
-The Sultan himself advanced into the fight and killed a knight in single combat, but then took an arrow in the thigh and was rendered unconscious.
-After the battle, the Hungarian raiders were ordered to spend the night behind the walls of the fortress and to be on the alert for a possible renewal of the battle, but the Ottoman counterattack never came.

-Under cover of darkness the Ottomans retreated in haste, bearing their wounded in 140 wagons.
-They withdrew to Constantinople.
+The Christian counter offensive managed to gain significant ground against the Ottoman troops, eventually reaching as far as the Ottoman camp and capturing their artillery.
+At this crucial point of the battle, one of the viziers advised Mehmed to abandon the camp for his safety, which he refused to do so on the grounds that it would be a “sign of cowardice”.
+After this, Mehmed personally joined the fighting, accompanied by two of his begs.
+The Sultan managed to personally kill a number of enemy soldiers before being injured, forcing him to abandon the battlefield.
+The news of their Sultan fighting alongside them caused a morale boost amongst the Ottoman army, which allowed them to go on the offensive again and push the Christian forces out of the Ottoman camp.
+The actions of the Sultan and the arrival of reinforcements had prevented a complete rout of the Ottoman army; however, the army had been far too weakened to continue the siege, and repeated Ottoman attempts at recapturing their cannons resulted in failure.
+This led the Ottoman war council to decide on ending the siege.
+During the night of July 22 to 23, the Ottomans buried their dead according to their customs, loaded their wounded in a long row of wagons, and evacuated the camp in a hurry, heading southeast.
+The Christian forces weren't able to pursue after them.
+The following day the crusader army entered the now abandoned Ottoman camp, finding immense loot left behind by the retreating Ottoman army.